 We expect Canadian cash flows to be fully sheltered from cash taxes for the next 10+ years.

-Vermilion entered southeast Saskatchewan through the acquisition of a private company in April 2014 and we have subsequently added additional land.
-Our land base covers 65,000 net acres at an average working interest of approximately 91%.
+Vermilion entered southeast Saskatchewan through the acquisition of a private company in April 2014 and we significantly expanded our position with our acquisition of Spartan Energy Corp. on May 28, 2018.
+Our land base covers over 500,000 net acres at an average working interest of approximately 85%.
 Much like our West Pembina area in Alberta, southeast Saskatchewan provides the opportunity for multizone development.
-Our primary target is the Mississippian Midale formation with secondary targets of the Mississippian Frobisher and Devonian Bakken/Three Forks.
+Our targets are the Mississippian Midale formation, along with the Frobisher/Alida and Ratcliffe formations.